cloudoperators/documentation/architecture-decision-records/008-greenhouse-helm-controller-ng.md

 ### Helm Controller with more development time

 The Helm controller supports the basic lifecycle around Helm actions.
 The Helm actions such as `install`, `upgrade`, `delete`, `rollback`, `diff` are already provided by upstream Helm.
 This means the controller manages the install, upgrade, and delete of a Plugin's Helm releases.
-Furthermore, it can diff the Helm release and rollback in case the prevoius upgrade fails.
+Furthermore, it can diff the Helm release and roll back in case the previous upgrade fails.

 Currently there is a list of features that is not supported: